Mansfield: Sport

 Mansfield is home to Mansfield Town FC, known as the Stags or yellows.
 Relegated to the Conference National after 77 years in the Football League at the end of the 2007–2008 season, Mansfield Town returned to the Football League after winning the 2012–2013 Conference National title.
+They were promoted to League One (Third Tier) for the first time in 22 years in April 2024.
 Non-League club AFC Mansfield plays in the Forest Town area of Mansfield.

 Mansfield Rugby Club is a rugby union club based at Eakring Road and currently plays in Midlands 1 East, a sixth-tier league in the English rugby union system.
 It won the Notts Cup for five years in succession and for a record 18 times.

 Mansfield Giants is Mansfield's Premier Basketball Club, and has a three-star Accreditation and Club Mark from the English Sports Council.
 The team plays in the England Basketball (EB2).

-The annual half marathon held for more than 30 years was cancelled after 2011 due to escalating costs, after changes to Health and Safety legislation meant professional services were needed to address road-closure measures, instead of volunteers.
-Mansfield local business networking group 2020 had hoped to restore a race by September 2014, but this event, reduced in length to 10 kilometres, was postponed, initially until spring 2015, and took place in August.
+Mansfield hosted an annual half marathon for more than 30 years until 2011.

 Angling is well supported in the Mansfield district, where ponds remain from the former textile milling industry.

 Tennis is catered for by Mansfield Lawn Tennis Club located at the same site since 1883, with two grass courts and four asphalt courts, three of them floodlit.
 Further hard-surface courts are found in the district at six Mansfield District Council park locations.

 Mansfield is home to Mansfield Roller Derby, Mansfield's premier Flat Track Roller Derby league.

-One issue for local residents is Mansfield's lack of a central Leisure Centre.
-Mansfield District Council decided it would rubber stamp the sale of the existing Leisure Centre and extensive public car park to Tesco, which opened a large Tesco Extra store in 2007.
-The Council asserted that this would be replaced by a brand new Leisure Centre, but nothing has been built or is planned.
-It received over £5m from Tesco for the Leisure Centre site, but decided to spend this on refurbishing Sherwood Baths instead.